zetavg/dotfiles/docs/Language Servers.md

 realpath server/out/eslintServer.js  # Ensure build output exists
 ```

+> The latest vscode-eslint does not work with Sublime Text 3, I don't know why.
+Might need to `git checkout release/2.1.2~7` for vscode-eslint to get things work.

 Then, create a `eslint-server` wrapper and place it under somewhere in your `$PATH`, such as:

 ```bash